Table of Contents

 - Systematic Sampling: Individuals are selected at regular intervals from a list.

-- Stratified Sampling: The population is divided into subgroups, or strata, and samples are taken from each subgroup.
+- Stratified Sampling: The population is divided into subgroups (strata), and samples are taken from each subgroup.

 - Cluster Sampling: The population is divided into clusters, and a random sample of clusters is selected.